Heart Rhythm Disorders

 - Wolff-Parkinson-White syndrome—an extra electrical pathway between to upper heart and lower heart, usually present at birth, causes a rapid heartbeat.

-Our advanced electrophysiology labs use diagnostic tests will be used to pinpoint the cause of your arrhythmia.
+Our advanced electrophysiology labs use diagnostic tests to pinpoint the cause of your arrhythmia.
 If medication is not enough to treat the cause, there are a number of other possible treatment options.

-- Remote monitoring—Some patients may be eligible for remote monitoring.
-A device can be externally worn or implantedthat can be inspected remotely by internet.
+- Remote monitoring - Some patients may be eligible for remote monitoring.
+A device can be externally worn or implanted (Space here) that can be inspected remotely by internet.
 This allows for information about a patient’s heart health to be shared with their doctors without having to make a visit.
-In the event of a cardiac event, the device be assessed and alert the physician in a timely manner.
+In the event of a cardiac event, the device be assessed and alerts the physician in a timely manner.

-- Cardiac electrical mapping – This determines the abnormal electrical pathways inside the hear.
+- Cardiac electrical mapping - This determines the abnormal electrical pathways inside the heart.

-- Cardiac ablation—During this procedure, a catheter is positioned inside your heart near the pulmonary veins.
+- Cardiac ablation - During this procedure, a catheter is positioned inside the heart near the pulmonary veins.
 Energy is applied to cauterize the heart tissue at the source of the heart rhythm disorder.
 As a result, the abnormal electrical signals can no longer reach the rest of the heart and trigger heart rhythm disorders.
 Centura Health offers additional ablation techniques such as:

 - Radiofrequency ablation – With this procedure, a medium frequency alternating current is used to ablate the electrical conduction system of the heart.
 The procedure can typically be done under light sedation.

-- Pacemaker/defibrillator implantation—If you suffer from a slow or a fast heartbeat, implantable devices can help keep the heartbeat regular.
+- Pacemaker/defibrillator implantation—For patients who suffer from a slow or a fast heartbeat, implantable devices can help keep the heartbeat regular.
 Slow heartbeats are often treated with pacemakers.
 Fast, dangerous heartbeats, which may lead to cardiac arrest, can be treated with an implantable cardioverter.